-Turkey arrests 13 journalists after mass official firings
+Protests after Turkey detains 13 journalists

 - Turkey uses emergency decree to fire more than 10,000 public servants

-(CNN)Turkey has arrested 13 journalists in an ongoing wave of government crackdowns following a coup attempt in July.
+(CNN)Turkey has detained 13 journalists in an ongoing wave of government crackdowns following a coup attempt in July.

-Early Monday morning, Turkish police detained Murat Sabuncu, editor-in-chief of the newspaper Cumhurriyet, along with a dozen other reporters in a raid, according to official news agency Anadolu.
+Early Monday morning, Turkish police detained Murat Sabuncu, editor-in-chief of the newspaper Cumhuriyet, along with a dozen other reporters in a raid, according to official news agency Anadolu.

 The Turkish government has accused the journalists of publishing stories to "legitimize the coup d'etat" just before the July 15 coup attempt.
 The journalists are accused of crimes on behalf of enemies of the state.